-Those with sudden change in running volume are more prone to developing ITBPS (Nielsen 2013).
+Those with a sudden change in running volume are more prone to developing ITBPS (Nielsen 2013).
 In addition, hill running, especially downhill running is often aggravating for those with ITB.

-For those too sore to run, walking with shorter steps on flat ground, or swimming can be an option if bike is not tolerated.
+For those too sore to run, walking with shorter steps on flat ground, or swimming can be an option if a bike is not tolerated.

 Some tips on returning to running for those with ITBPS (read our blog here on this topic):

 Avoid hill running & surfaces with a high camber.
 If running hills, run the uphill & walk downhill.

 Running on a treadmill with a 3-5% incline can be used if running on a flat surface is too sore

 Seeing as a sudden change in running volume can trigger ITBPS, increase training volume slowly, but speed may be introduced earlier on.

 Similar to patellofemoral pain (Runner’s knee), runners exhibiting increased hip abduction and internal rotation when running have been related to ITBPS.
 (Aderem 2015.
 Miller 2008)